 We send short, honest encouragement straight to your inbox — never spam, always free.

 Consider a weekly rhythm.
 For example: Monday—Psalm; Wednesday—Gospel story; Friday—gratitude and intercession.
-On busy nights, read one verse and pray one sentence.
+On busy nights, use family devotion ideas for busy homes: read one verse and pray one sentence.
 On spacious nights, linger.
 Consistency matters more than length; over months, a humble pattern shapes hearts.

 What if my kids aren’t interested or my spouse isn’t on board?